salif/colemak-bg/LINUX.all.md

 </variant>
 ```

-„:Then add“ `Bulgarian (Colemak)` „:via the settings of your desktop environment“.
+**4.** „:Then add“ `Bulgarian (Colemak)` „:via the settings of your desktop environment“.

 ## „:Uninstalling“

-„:To uninstall undo everything you did or restore the old files“:
+„:To uninstall restore the old files or undo everything you did“:

 ```bash
 mv /usr/share/X11/xkb/symbols/bg.old /usr/share/X11/xkb/symbols/bg